 Backpackers who travel in India should also be alert to the scams that run rampant in India.
 These can be as simple as being charged an excessive price for taxis, hotels or retail items, to elaborate schemes that cost you hundreds of dollars and a day or more of your travel time.
 As a general rule, you shouldn’t respond to anyone who begins talking to you without provocation.

 Nationals of just about every country in the world require a visa to travel in India.
-Thankfully, the process of getting an Indian tourist visa is simpler than for many other countries in the world.
-This is because the government of India has its own outsourcing agency, Travisa Outsourcing.
-If you don’t live in one of the five U.S. cities that’s home to an Indian embassy or consulate, you can mail your application materials in and receive your India visa in relatively short order.
+In the past, the process of getting an Indian tourist visa was simpler than for many other countries in the world.
+Unfortunately, a new company has taken over India visa procedures, making them much more complicated.

 Obviously, if you plan to work or study in India, you’ll need to follow different, more elaborate application procedures.